 Middle school journalists need to keep reading and writing every day!

-I promised you journalists and photographers ideas to keep your creativity flowing during the summer.
+I promised you journalists and photographers ideas for the summer.

 - You do not have to complete these in order.